How to Submit an Article

 Spelling: American spelling is used throughout the Journal.

-VII.
+VIII.
 How to Prepare and Submit Figures

 For best reproduction, electronic artwork files must be in TIFF or JPG format, at a resolution of 300 dpi for black and white or color images, or 600 dpi or higher for lined art, flow charts, and spiral images, sized to print.
 The figures should not be imported into the text.
 They will be uploaded separately.

-VIII.
+IX.
 How to Prepare and Submit Video

 The video must be in a digital format (.mp4, H.264 encoding, 5000 kbps or 1000 kbps).
 The video clip must be limited to 120 seconds unless specific approval is obtained from the editorial office.
 As part of the manuscript, the author must also supply a video legend, at the end of the article, which describes the content of the video clip.
 If the video is comprised of several different clips, then the legend should describe the content of each clip in order.